MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-prerequisites.md

 <tr class="even">
 <td align="left"><p>Custom SQL Server instance name (if applicable)</p></td>
 <td align="left"><p>Format to use: <strong>INSTANCENAME</strong></p>
-<p>This format is based on the assumption that the installation is on the local computer.</p>
+<p>This format assumes that the installation is on the local computer.</p>
 <p>If you specify the name with the format <strong>SVR\INSTANCE</strong>, the installation will fail.</p></td>
 </tr>
 <tr class="odd">